-The structural frame of the SSCE extends to four sides by a constant rotation angle interval of 10° for each CCD camera; that is, the total length and width of the complete SSCE varies based on the number of CCD cameras.
+The structural frame of the SSCE extends to four sides by a constant of 10° for each CCD camera.
 Based on this arrangement, the rotational model of the SSCE can be formed (Fig. 1).
 This outcome is the complete SSCE, which is different from the single-row SSCE.
 Basically, the complete SSCE is generated that can set any rotation angle and the number of CCD cameras; however, the total number of CCD cameras must be even.
 Consequently, the number of SSCEs becomes (2n+1)x(2n+1).
 However, for general applications, an odd number of CCD cameras can be utilized by shifting the center point of the SSCE.